 Lynnette and Edward are members of ASSA (South African Astronomical Society) at the Cape Centre.

-Lynnette has a strong background in secretarial work and financial administration.
+Lynnette has an extensive background in secretarial work and financial administration.
 She worked for short periods at Agrico, Plan Associates, Langeberg, 5 years at ISCOR and then spent 12 years at the University of Stellenbosch’s Medical School in the Department of Anatomical Pathology and finally 14 years in the Department of Biochemistry on the main campus of the University of Stellenbosch.
 Lynnette retired from the Department of Biochemistry in December 2012 but went back again in January and February 2013 before finally cutting herself free.
-She is also a Member of the Cape Center of ASSA and an accomplished pianist and organist.
+She is also a Member of ASSA and an accomplished pianist and organist.

-Lynnette and Edward have participated in a 150 stargazing or outreach events between December 2008 and August 2015, mostly with their friend and close associate Auke Slotegraaf.
-This has brought them into contact with about 28 000 people of which more than 8 700 were children.
+Lynnette and Edward have participated in more than stargazing or outreach events between December 2008 and August 2015, mostly with their friend and close associate Auke Slotegraaf.
+This has brought them into contact with over 40 000 people of which more than 10 000 were children.

 In 2008 Edward was a co-recipient with Auke Slotegraaf (Deep-sky Director of ASSA) of a grant for Astronomy outreach from the National Research Foundation (NRF) via the South African Agency for Science and Technology Advancement (SAASTA).